 CIVIL SERVICE RETIREMENT AND DISABILITY FUND

 The Treasury may suspend investments in the Civil Service Retirement and Disability Fund, a government employee pension fund, and redeem certain investments.
-That means Treasury can suspend an interest payment of $16 billion scheduled to be paid to the fund on December 31.

 GOVERNMENT SECURITIES INVESTMENT FUND